VanOvermeire/rusty-cdk/README.md

   - If it's not a legacy field, I may not have gotten around to adding it yet.
 I've focussed on the properties that I think are most commonly used/useful.
 You can always open an issue, or add it yourself.
   - The same goes for unsupported resources: open an issue or PR!
 - _"How do I add tags to resources?"
   - Currently, you can only add tags to the stack, not to individual resources.
 These tags are then applied when using the `deploy` method.
 They are not present in the CloudFormation template, because unfortunately, templates do not have a root property for tags.
+See an example below.
   - In theory, CloudFormation should propagate the tags to its resources, in practice it will do so in 80–90% of cases.
 - _"I create a resource and my deployment failed"_
   - If you think that failure could have been avoided at compile time (or before synthesizing), please open an issue